tecnico-blockchain/hlf-ci-workflow/setup/README.md

 ```
 helm repo add gitlab https://charts.gitlab.io --force-update

-helm install --namespace gitlab-ci gitlab-runner -f gitlab-runner-config.yml gitlab/gitlab-runner
+helm install --namespace gitlab-ci gitlab-runner -f gitlab-runner-conf.yml gitlab/gitlab-runner
 ```

-For this to work, ensure `setup/gitlab-runner-config.yml` is in your current directory (or change the path in the command accordingly), and modify it with the desired GitLab instance URL if not using RNL's GitLab.
+For this to work, ensure `setup/gitlab-runner-conf.yml` is in your current directory (or change the path in the command accordingly), and modify it with the desired GitLab instance URL if not using RNL's GitLab.

+5. Enable the Container Registry for your GitLab project (in Settings > General > Visibility, project features, permissions).
+If you don't do this, your CI jobs will try to push your images to DockerHub and likely fail with permission errors.

-5. Grant kubernetes access to your repository's container registry.
+6. Grant kubernetes access to your repository's container registry.
 You may skip this step if using a public registry (not RNL's GitLab).
     1. Create a project access token in GitLab with the `read_registry` scope.
 You can set any expiration date (within your needs) and leave the role as `Guest`.
     You can create this token in `Settings > Access tokens` from your repository.